Frequently asked questions

 This page contains answers to the most common questions that our council tax team are asked.

-parish charges have also gone up.
-Enquiries regarding the amount of
+Council.
+Enquiries regarding the amount of parish precepts

-parish precepts should be directed to the relevant parish
+should be directed to the relevant parish clerk.

 Parish and town councils can raise revenue to help meet their